linkPost

 .result

-is the object containing the analysis results.sourceRecordTemplate
+is the object containing the analysis results.sourceFieldName

-is the template name of the source record.sourceFieldName
+is the name of the source field.sourceRecordTemplate

-is the name of the source field.sourceFieldValue
+is the template name of the source record.sourceFieldValue

 is the template name of the destination record.attractorName

-is the value of the attractor field: the source field is copied/moved only if the attractor field has this value.
-It can be an asterisk (*
+is the value of the attractor field: the source field is copied/moved only if the attractor field has this value.The asterisk (*

 scope

-(case insensitive) is the scope from which the source and the attractor fields must have been extracted.
+(case insensitive) is the scope from which both the source and the attractor fields must have been extracted.
 It can be:- document

 - section